What can biofeedback help you with?

-Biofeedback is a form of mind-body medicine that helps re-establish balance in your autonomic nervous system, or the ANS.
+Biofeedback is a form of mind-body medicine that helps re-establish balance in your autonomic nervous system (ANS).
 The ANS is responsible for all of the things that keep us alive that we don’t need to think about (breathing, heart rate, blood pressure, digestion, organ function, etc).
 The ANS is also responsible for regulating our automatic stress response.
 When we are stuck in a state of chronic stress, it is not possible for our bodies to function as they should.
+The mind-body connection is a two-way street.
+How we are in our minds can affect our physical bodies, and vice versa.

-Biofeedback trains your body to change and regulate things that are typically thought of as involuntary (i.e. breathing, blood pressure, heart rate, muscle tension, peripheral temperature).
-It uses sensors to show us what is going on in your body (bio) to provide us with information (feedback) in realtime.
-This feedback is crucial - it is a window into your inner physiological world and makes the invisible visible.
-Not only that, it helps reinforce the new skills that you are learning so that you are able to integrate them into your daily life.
+Biofeedback trains your body to change and regulate things that we usually perceive as involuntary, such as breathing, blood pressure, heart rate, muscle tension, peripheral temperature, and skin conductance.
+Sensors are used to show us what is going on in your body (bio) to provide us with information (feedback) in realtime.
+This feedback is crucial - it is a window into your inner physiological world.
+Further, realtime feedback reinforces the new skills that you are learning so that you are able to master them, and integrate them into your daily life.
+For a simple example: someone who experiences regular panic attacks might discover through a breathing sensor that they breath very rapidly without knowing it.
+This same sensor can then help teach a person to breath in a functional way to help create a muscle memory.

 There are several modalities of biofeedback, and the modalities that are chosen are specific to the individual.
-The foundation of all training at SoundMind Medicine begins with breathing and heart rate.
+However, the foundation of all training at SoundMind Medicine begins with breathing and heart rate.

 Respiration biofeedback, or breath retraining